 Looking for things to do in Northern Minnesota?
-No matter where you are in the land of 10,000 lakes there’s always something exciting to do.
-When you’re heading up north, however, the term adventure takes on a whole new meaning.
+No matter where you are in the land of 10,000 lakes, there’s always something exciting to do.
+However, when you’re heading up north, the term adventure takes on a whole new meaning.

 This isn’t to say that Northern Minnesota doesn’t have its share of action-packed activities – between all the laid-back canoeing and sightseeing, you can hit the trails on a mountain bike or white water canoe on rapid waters.